Backup Plan: What to do When You Can’t Loop

 What else could go wrong?

-The Omnipod PDM has internal batteries, if you don’t keep a good set of batteries in it, the PDM might not work.
+The Omnipod PDM has internal batteries.
+If you don’t keep a good set of batteries in it, the PDM might not work.
 So, set a calendar reminder to put a new set of batteries in it each month, then compare the settings on the PDM to the ones in your Loop app and transfer over any that you have updated.

 Take screen shots of your settings each time you make a change.
 Use Google Photo or iCloud sync to push those photos to the cloud.
 If you use Nightscout, almost all your settings are recorded there – but not your overrides, max basal or max bolus.